OliveTreeBible/MXSymbolicate/README.md

 ## Useful Resources

-There's a surprising lack of documentation on how exactly to use the information in the diagnostic reports.
+When I wrote this script, there was a surprising lack of documentation on how exactly to use the information in the diagnostic reports.
 But here's what I used to figure out how to get this far:

+ - Documentation on the [`jsonRepresentation`](https://developer.apple.com/documentation/metrickit/mxcallstacktree/jsonrepresentation()) property of `MXCallStackTree` explaining all the properties
  - Introduction of MetricKit at WWDC 2019: [Improving Battery Life and Performance](https://developer.apple.com/videos/play/wwdc2019/417/)
  - WWDC 2020: [What's New in MetricKit](https://developer.apple.com/videos/play/wwdc2020/10081/)
  - [Apple documentation on symbolicating](https://developer.apple.com/documentation/xcode/adding-identifiable-symbol-names-to-a-crash-report)
  - [Apple Developer Forum thread](https://developer.apple.com/forums/thread/681967) on how to plug the values in the call stack tree into `atos`
  - [Where to find system framework dSYM files](https://www.finik.net/2017/03/20/iOS-Crash-Symbolication-for-dummies-Part-2/)

+## Useful tidbits

+ - Sometimes the UUID of a system framework can vary more granularly than the iOS version.
+For example, you might get two crash reports from iOS 17.5 that reference UIKit with different UUIDs.
+This is because of Rapid Security Updates.
+ - MetricKit reports come from *all* devices in the field, not just devices where the user has enabled the privacy setting to share diagnostic data with app developers.
+The onus is on the app developer to share that they collect this data - it's not sent to Apple.
+ - As of iOS 18 / macOS Sequoia, macOS Catalyst apps get diagnostic reports but not metric reports

 ## Remaining Questions

 There are various things I'd still love to know:

  - What are the complete rules about where to find symbol files for system frameworks?
-   - Do any frameworks vary more granularly than across iOS versions?
-UIKit symbols don't seem to match UUIDs within the same iOS version, for example.
- - App launch diagnostic reports have multiple call stack paths with sample counts, so they should be formatted like a spindump, but the `callStackPerThread` property is `true`.
-Is this wrong?
-Or am I wrong to think that `callStackPerThread` being `false` is what should trigger spindump-like formatting?
  - I've seen at least one report that has call stack frames from the same binary with different UUIDs.
 Specifically SwiftUI.
 What's going on there?